This article was updated on June 27, 2017.

 Most immigrants start off renting an apartment.
-As a general rule, the Canada Mortgage and Housing Corporation (CMHC) says that your entire monthly housing costs—rent as well as utilities such as heat, electricity and water—should be less than 30% of your household income before taxes.
-Before renting, ask if utilities are included in the rent, and if not, how much they will cost.
+As a general rule, the Canada Mortgage and Housing Corporation (CMHC) says that your entire monthly housing costs (rent as well as utilities such as heat, electricity and water) should be less than 42% of your household income before taxes.
+Before renting, ask if utilities are included in the rent, and if not, how much will these services cost, on average.
 Check to see that everything in the apartment works properly, such as front door locks, taps, toilets and appliances.

-Before you sign the lease, make sure you understand everything in it.
+Before you sign the lease, make sure you understand everything on it.
 It’s common for a tenant to sign a lease agreeing to rent the apartment for one year, and after that the lease is renewed monthly.
-You usually need to give the landlord a damage deposit equivalent to one month’s rent to cover potential damage.
+You usually need to give the landlord a damage deposit equivalent to one month’s rent to cover potential injury done to the unit.
 You should ask to get this deposit back if the landlord finds no damage when you move out.
+Just know that landlords cannot request an application fee from prospective tenants, which is a sum of money paid just to apply to get a rental apartment.
+If you’re asked to pay just to fill out a rental application, consider looking for an apartment elsewhere.

 Can you afford to buy?